 Gamma Theta Upsilon - Honorary society for geography and environmental studies students

 Sigma Gamma Epsilon - National honorary for geology and environmental science students

 The internship program started in 1987.
 Since then students have had internships with dozens of private and public organizations.
 The internship program is administered each summer by a selected faculty member from the department.
 Students register for 3, 6, 9, or 12 semester hours of credit.
 The course is open to all students who qualify under the program requirements.

 Our department is committed to providing a wide variety of field opportunities for students to observe the real world.
 Recent field trips, course travels and research expeditions have visited local and distant sites such as Costa Rica, Virgin Islands, Bahamas, Puerto Rico, Ontario, Newfoundland, New Mexico, Nevada, Colorado, South Dakota, Maryland, New York City, Washington, D.C., Nicaragua, China, Death Valley, and Cascade Range.
 This list doesn't include the numerous cities across the U.S. where our students have attended professional conferences.

-We would like to announce 9 scholarships for the academic year 2017/18!
-These scholarships are available to majors in the Department of Geography, Geology, and the Environment and offer up to $2000.
-Applications are due March 23, 2017.
-Complete the general application form, attach a hardcopy of your Rock Audit and write an essay on the importance of science.
-The essay should address the questions: What is science and why is it important in our society?
-It should be at a minimum 500 words in length.
+We would like to announce 10 scholarships for the academic year 2018/19!
+These scholarships are available to majors in the Department of Geography, Geology, and the Environment and offer up to $4000.
+Applications are due March 22, 2018.
+Complete the general application form, attach a hardcopy of your Rock Audit and write an essay on one environmental problem associated with climate change .
+The essay should be well written and at a minimum 500 words in length.